 Banking sector pushes digital inclusion

-ABC’s Chan said NBC’s efforts to modernize have significantly boosted digital wallet adoption, especially among youth.
+ABC’s Chan said NBC’s efforts to modernise have significantly boosted digital wallet adoption, especially among youth.

 Partnerships between banks and tech firms are accelerating the growth of e-wallets, making digital payments easy, fast and affordable.
 This transformation is not only reshaping consumer habits, but also enhancing Cambodia’s financial ecosystem.